 Source – Pixabay

 Recent studies show that over 90 percent of parents polled wanted their children to pursue a career in computer science.
 Over the years, the computer science and programming industry have grown leaps and bounds.
-With most businesses now setting up shop online instead of in a brick and mortar store, more websites are being developed than ever before.
+With most businesses now setting up shop online instead of in a brick and mortar store, both startup tech companies and large established ones, more websites are being developed than ever before.

 Developing websites, apps and software programs requires an intimate knowledge of computer programming.
 If you are a newcomer to the world of computer programming and coding, you may be a bit overwhelmed.

 Just like any other skill, learning how to code takes a lot of time and patience.
 Read below to find out more about how to learn to programme faster.

 1. Go Back to the Basics with Coding Textbooks